-They are operating from a place of fear, which affects how they make smaller daily decisions and preventing them from making wise long-term decisions and goals.
+Many people handle their personal finances in a similar crazed manner.
+They are operating from a place of fear, which affects their daily decisions about their money and prevents them from making wise long-term decisions and goals.

-- I am always looking forward to my next paycheck so I can cover the necessities.
+- You are always looking forward to your next paycheck so you can cover the necessities.

-- An emergency like a car repair puts me into a tailspin.
+- An emergency like a car repair puts you into a tailspin.

-- I use my credit cards to cover things like my groceries even though I know I will not be able to pay off the entire balance this month.
+- You use your credit cards to cover things like groceries, even though you won’t be able to pay off the balance that month.

-- I do not have any money in savings.
+- You do not have any money in savings.

-- My money is gone as soon as I get it.
+- Your money is gone as soon as you get it.

-Steps to Help You Stop Handling Your Finances with Fear
+How to Stop Handling Your Finances With Fear

 Focus on Your Budget